Me1e/klotho-ts-express/README.md

 ## Compile and Deploy with Klotho

-From the `root directory`, run the terminal commands:
+From the `/`, run the terminal commands:

 ```sh
 # Compile the app